aaronparker/aaronparker.github.io/_posts/2007-01-18-ts-logon-issues-its-not-what-you-think.md

 > The terminal server could not locate a license server.
 Confirm that all license servers on the network are registered in WINS/DNS, accepting network requests, and the Terminal Server Licensing Service is running.

-Fixing the licensing issue fixes the logon issue and I can logon to the server remotely, but I&#8217;ve still wasted a 1/2 hour troubleshooting because the original error message lead me in a wrong direction.
+Fixing the licensing issue fixes the logon issue and I can logon to the server remotely, but I've still wasted a 1/2 hour troubleshooting because the original error message lead me in a wrong direction.
 Surely Windows could present a dialog detailing the correct problem rather than something else completely, especially given that it logs a licensing related event at the same time.

 The Citrix support site has detailed documents on troubleshooting Terminal Server logon issues, far better than anything I could find on the Microsoft support site: